PedroF20/traceMySteps-backend/README.md

-# traceMySteps-backend
+# traceMySteps - back-end

 A visualization that allows users to understand and analyze their spatio-temporal information, with focus on personal semantics.

-Connects with AngularJS front-end.
+Python development of the back-end for traceMySteps.
+Connects with AngularJS front-end also provided in another repository.

+### TODO List:

+### Steps to run:

+## Dependencies

+Check out `setup.py`